RobTillaart/map2colour/README.md

 # map2colour

-Arduino library for mapping a float to colour spectrum.
+Arduino library for mapping a float to a colour spectrum.

 ## Description

 The map2colour library is used to map a float value to a colour in the RGB spectrum.
-The float value can come from a calculation or read from a sensor, e.g. temperature, humidity, light, distance or pressure.
+The float value can be the result of a calculation or read from a sensor, e.g. temperature, humidity, light, distance, direction or pressure.

-This function can be used to colour an element on a graphical display, drive an RGB LED, or even a LED string etc to indicate some sort of state visually.
+This function can be used to colour an element on a graphical display, drive an RGB LED, or a LED string etc to indicate some sort of state visually.

-The first release used a fixed number of 7 floats values that describe the range being mapped.
+The first releases used a fixed number of 7 floats values that describe the range being mapped.
 With version 0.2.0 one can define the size as a parameter of the constructor.
-There is no limit in theory, but in practice there is, 32 entries is a lot.
+There is no limit (except RAM) in theory, but in practice 16 or 32 entries is a lot.

 A lookup array of float values is passed to the library with **begin()**.
 These floats must be in **non-decreasing** order and are mapped default on the following colour array.